Food Production

 Drought Conditions

 Low water availability can reduce crop yields and food for animals while increasing farming costs due to the need for increased irrigation.
 Groundwater depletion complicates the issue of irrigation because sufficient water is in shorter supply.
 Crop yields decrease by half in fields that were irrigated but can no longer be irrigated.
-Due to extreme temperatures, some crops that typically require little to no irrigation may require it in the future.
-Opportunities to reduce water use include using reclaimed wastewater, modernizing irrigation systems, creating new water storage facilities, and improving soil health and vitality.
+If temperatures increase, some crops that typically require little to no irrigation may require it in the future.
+Opportunities to reduce water use include using reclaimed wastewater, modernizing irrigation systems, creating new water storage facilities, and improving soil health.

 Highlights: Drought conditions vary from year to year, with high drought conditions spanning from 2011-2014 and dropping in 2016.
 Since 2016, drought conditions have increased again gradually, with 2022 and 2023 approaching 2011-2014 levels and over 90% of land under abnormally dry conditions or worse.
 Looking at Central Texas drought levels within the context of statewide drought levels, there are only slight differences.